frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/contents.md

 <!-- add-breadcrumbs -->
 # Human Resources

 The Human Resources (HR) module covers the processes related to the HR department of a company.
-It maintains a complete employee database including contact information, salary details, attendance, performance evaluation, leaves, and appraisal records.
+It maintains a complete employee database including contact information, attendance, performance evaluation, leaves, and appraisal records.

-The most important feature here is processing the payroll by using Payroll Entry to generate Salary Slips.
-Most countries have complex tax rules stating which expenses the company can make on behalf of its Employees.

-There are a set of rules for the company to deduct taxes and social security from employee payroll.
-ERPNext accommodates all types of taxes and their calculation.

 ## 1. Topics
 ### 1.1 Employee